arokettu/json5-builder/docs/about.rst

 JSONC / JWCC
 ============

-JSONC (JSON with Comments) or JWCC (JSON With Commas and Comments) is just it, a JSON that allows comment blocks.
+JSONC (JSON with Comments) or JWCC (JSON with Commas and Comments) is just it, a JSON that allows comment blocks.
 It is not a well-defined standard but it is widely used so it was implemented here too.
 While JWCC at least tries to have a spec, JSONC is a more popular name for this, therefore it will be referred as JSONC in this doc.